AVsitter/avsitter.github.io/pages/home/updates.md

 ## Release history

+{% include important.html content="Release notes can now be found <a href='https://github.com/AVsitter/AVsitter/releases'>on the project release page</a>." %}

+### AVsitter2, box 2.2-01 - 10 Aug 2017
+- Scripts in the SL package updated to sync with <a href="https://github.com/AVsitter/AVsitter/releases/tag/2.2-01">first GitHub release</a>.

 ### AVsitter2, box 2.2 - 31 Jul 2017
 - Scripts have been made full-perm in this latest release.
 For details click <a href="/news-2017-07-31.html">here</a>.